Skip to Content

 Eat at Excalibur’s Buffet: Feeling hungry?
 If so, The Buffet at Excalibur ranks among the cheapest buffets on the Strip.

 I recently ate at Excalibur’s brunch buffet and left satisfied, albeit not “blown away”.
-Check out my review of Excalibur’s Buffet, complete with an abundance of pictures.
+I describe it as “fine”.
+Check out my review of Excalibur’s Buffet, complete with a ton of pictures.

 Excalibur Buffet Sign